fantastic001/VertexVoyage/doc/Seminar1/paper.md

 Main contributions of this paper include:
 1. A comprehensive evaluation of graph vertex embeddings in a distributed environment, focusing on community-aware vertex partitioning.
 2. A comparison of the performance of the LFM algorithm and its modified version in generating partitions that improve the quality of embeddings while reducing the need of network communication during the embedding generation process.
+3. A comparison of different partitioning algorithms, including random partitioning and label propagation, in terms of their effectiveness in capturing community structures and generating meaningful embeddings.

 # Methods